Alexandra7a/NightmareFactory_/README.md

 # Technical details and Implementation
 This section covers different aspects of the creation process of the game: the front-end part consisting of animations, and back-end depicting the way some aspects of the project work.
 ## Animations
 Unity facilitates this aspect by having a built-in animation system.
 Fist of all, the charater needs to have some 'bones' to be able to move.
 The motion is taken frame by frame adjusting the body parts of the character.
+The walk and jump actions were created this way.
 <img src="https://github.com/Alexandra7a/NightmareFactory_/assets/63046754/b006e39b-5582-4ec2-841a-4cbf472a2866">

 ## Scripts